rollbar/docs/guides/sso.md

 ## Okta

-NOTE: You must be an admin of your Okta account to complete the following steps.
+You must be an admin of your Okta account to complete the following steps.
 {: .info}

 **In Okta:**